CyberFlameGO/svnpython/Doc/library/logging.rst

 and :meth:`flush` methods).

-.. class:: StreamHandler([stream])
+.. class:: StreamHandler([strm])

    Returns a new instance of the :class:`StreamHandler` class.
-If *stream* is specified, the instance will use it for logging output; otherwise, *sys.stderr* will be used.
+If *strm* is specified, the instance will use it for logging output; otherwise, *sys.stderr* will be used.

-   .. method:: emit(record)
+.. method:: StreamHandler.emit(record)

    If a formatter is specified, it is used to format the record.
 The record is then written to the stream with a trailing newline.
 If exception information is present, it is formatted using :func:`traceback.print_exception` and appended to the stream.

-   .. method:: flush()
+.. method:: StreamHandler.flush()

    Flushes the stream by calling its :meth:`flush` method.
-Note that the :meth:`close` method is inherited from :class:`Handler` and so does no output, so an explicit :meth:`flush` call may be needed at times.
+Note that the :meth:`close` method is inherited from :class:`Handler` and so does nothing, so an explicit :meth:`flush` call may be needed at times.

-.. _file-handler:

 FileHandler
 ^^^^^^^^^^^